Internet-Draft | Intel profile | March 2025 |

 The tee.instance-id

-extension enables the Attester to report the (TBD:instance-id-description) Evidence value
+extension enables the Attester to report the TEE (TD or enclave) instance identifier as an Evidence value and the RVP to assert an exact-match Reference Value.¶

 The $tee-instance-id-type